 At first, owners Kristan and Kirby were just spending weekends visiting the Hudson Valley and Hudson.
 But as many NYC ex-pats can attest to, one too many visits can tip the scale from weekend delight and discovery into full time, all-out love.
 In 2013, with a baby on the way, they bought the historic 19th century Front Street building and began a two-year process of renovations in order to make the building what it has become today.

 OUR NAME, OUR FAMILY & OUR TEAM

-Wm Farmer & Sons derives its name from a long-standing tradition of naming in the Farmer family, but is also a direct tribute to Kirby’s Father, who played an integral role in making the dream to open and run this restaurant, bar & guesthouse a reality.
-The “& Sons” part is brought upon by the next two generations of William Farmers: one son and one grandson.
+Wm.
+Farmer and Sons derives its name from a long-standing tradition of naming in the Farmer family, but is also a direct tribute to Kirby’s Father, who played an integral role in making the dream to open and run this restaurant, bar & guesthouse a reality.
+The “and Sons” part is brought upon by the next two generations of William Farmers: one son and one grandson.
 Accordingly, they all go by their middle names:

 William Joseph Farmer (The OG)

 William Kirby Farmer (Current Owner and Chef) and